 MOUNTAIN, JEHOSAPHAT, Church of England clergyman and author; b.
 4 Dec.
 1745 in Thwaite (Thwaite St Mary), England, son of Jacob Mountain and Ann Postle; m.
-1769 Mary Leach, and they had six children; d.
+12 Dec.
+1769 Mary Leach in Norwich, England, and they had six children; d.
 10 April 1817 in Montreal, Lower Canada.

 On 24 Jan.
 1794 Mountain was appointed assistant to Leger-Jean-Baptiste-Noël Veyssière*, rector of Trois-Rivières, but he accompanied the bishop on his visitation of the Canadas before taking up his post in September.
 In practice Mountain replaced Veyssière in the performance of the rector’s duties, and the number of communicants rose from 4 to 18 in the year following his arrival.
 In early 1795 he was appointed missionary at Trois-Rivières of the Society for the Propagation of the Gospel.
 The appointment added the society’s annual allowance of £50 to Mountain’s salary of £150 as minister.
-In February 1796 he informed the SPG that the number of Protestants in the town was only 123, but that there were a few others at Rivière-du-Loup (Louiseville), Yamachiche, Maskinongé, and Sainte-Anne-de-la-Pérade (La Pérade).
+In February 1796 he informed the SPG that the number of Protestants in the town was only 123, but that there were a few others at the settlement that would become Louiseville, and at Yamachiche, Maskinongé, and Sainte-Anne-de-la-Pérade.
 It was not always easy to reach them; indeed, the back settlements of Maskinongé were inaccessible to him in summer, the only way of getting there being by foot through woods oppressive with heat and venomous insects.
 Services in Trois-Rivières were held in the part of the town’s court-house that Mountain had fitted up to make a church.
 His congregation was composed largely of Presbyterians conforming to Church of England practice for want of a minister of their own.
 Mountain also made occasional visits outside his mission to the Abenakis of Saint-François-de-Sales (Odanak), to Batiscan, and once to Bécancour.

 Although the Mountains greatly appreciated the beauty of the countryside and the salubrity of the climate at Trois-Rivières, they felt socially isolated in the overwhelmingly French-speaking Roman Catholic community and longed at first to be back in England.
 Jehosaphat’s hope for a rapid transfer to Montreal was dashed in 1795 when Bishop Mountain learned that the incumbency there had long since been promised to James Marmaduke Tunstall.
 In 1797 Jehosaphat was appointed chaplain of the troops stationed at Trois-Rivières and was named bishop’s official (commissary) for Lower Canada, a post which made him in effect the bishop’s deputy, authorized to visit the clergy and to administer discipline and oaths, but not to ordain, confirm, or consecrate.
 The same year Mountain turned down an appointment as Philip Toosey’s successor at Quebec in favour of his son Salter Jehosaphat.
 Mountain succeeded Veyssière at Trois-Rivières following the latter’s death on 26 May 1800.
 Within a few months, however, he was appointed to Christ Church, Montreal, replacing Tunstall.
 The following year he was granted the Lambeth degree of dd by the archbishop of Canterbury.